🐶 Scam Guide · 2026 · Everywhere

 A polished website advertises puppies from a fictitious breeder, with stolen photos and below-market prices.
 Buyers pay a deposit ($300-$1,500), then face escalating shipping/cage/insurance/tax fees.
 Per BBB analysis, ~61% of scam sites trace to Cameroon or South Africa.
 Real breeders are listed on AKC Marketplace (akc.org/marketplace) with multi-year operational history.

-A representative case from BBB Scam Tracker reports: a buyer searching for a French Bulldog finds a website ("ChampionFrenchies.com" — name changed) offering Frenchie puppies at $1,800 (market $3,500-$5,000).
+Per BBB Scam Tracker reports, a buyer searching for a French Bulldog finds a website ("ChampionFrenchies.com" — name changed) offering Frenchie puppies at $1,800 (market $3,500-$5,000).
 The site has professional photos, fake AKC badges, and customer testimonials.
 The buyer contacts the "breeder," agrees on a $1,500 deposit, sends $1,500 via Zelle.
 Within 24 hours, the breeder requests $850 for "temperature-controlled cage."
 The buyer pays.
 Then $620 for "pet insurance for the flight."
 Buyer pays.
 Then $480 for "USDA health certificate."
 Buyer pays.
 After $3,450 total, the breeder claims the puppy "got sick during transport" and another $1,200 is needed for "veterinary clearance."
 The buyer refuses; the breeder stops responding.
 The website is taken down within a week.
 Reverse-image-search reveals the puppy photos appeared on dozens of unrelated scam sites and a real breeder's portfolio in Idaho.

 What stops it is the verify-then-visit rule.
 AKC Marketplace + reverse-image-search + in-person visit catch every fake-breeder-website scam.
 If you must buy online, video-call the breeder and ask them to show the puppy with today's date written on a piece of paper next to it.
 Pay only by credit card.